ahl1u/PLOSOne-Ecig/README.md

     - ***separate_by_sentiment.py***: separates into multiple files by sentiment
     - ***separate_by_user.py***: separates into multiple files by user/non-user

-To conduct a similar study to what we've done, the following can be referenced as a general outline
+To conduct a similar study to what we've done, the following can be referenced as a general outline.
+The filenames should work as is.

 1. **e-cig_flavor.py**
 2. **promo_filter.py**